department-of-veterans-affairs/vets-website/_education/gi-bill/survivors-dependent-assistance.md

 template: 1-topic-landing
 ---

-If you are a dependent or survivor of a Veteran, you may be eligible for education assistance through a GI Bill program.
+If you are a dependent or survivor of a Veteran, you may be eligible for educational assistance through a GI Bill program.

 <div class="call-out usa-content" markdown="1">